Home » Search results for 'bystander intervention'

 Roundtable Presider, Gender and Society, Honors Program, American Sociological Association annual meeting.
 New York City, New York.
 2013.

-Editor and Blogger, ConditionallyAccepted.com – an online space for scholars on the margins of academia.
-2013-present.
+Founder, Editor, and Blogger, ConditionallyAccepted.com – an online space for scholars on the margins of academia.
+2013-2017.

 Session Organizer, Sociology of Prejudice and Discrimination, Midwest Sociological Society annual meeting.
 Chicago, IL.
 2013.